 The film stars Mathieu Amalric and introduces actors Quentin Dolmaire and Lou Roy-Lecollinet.
 It was written by Desplechin and Julie Peyr and produced by Pascal Caucheteux of Why Not Productions.

-In the film, an anthropologist is preparing to leave Tajikistan and has a series of flashbacks, including of his childhood, his parents, a trip to the Soviet Union and Esther, the love of his life.
+In the film, an anthropologist is preparing to leave Tajikistan and has a series of flashbacks that deal with his childhood, his parents, a trip to the Soviet Union and Esther, the love of his life.

-The deal for the film was negotiated by Dori Begley, senior vp of acquisitions and John Von Thaden, vp of acquisitions for Magnolia Pictures with Carole Baraton of Wild Bunch.
+The deal for the film was negotiated by Dori Begley, senior vp acquisitions, and John Von Thaden, vp acquisitions for Magnolia Pictures, with Carole Baraton of Wild Bunch.